 What does pumpkin add to the dish?

 The pumpkin puree makes for an extra-savory golden sauce.
-I actually prefer it to adding a second can of tomatoes – yay!
+I actually prefer it to adding a second can of tomatoes.
 And the fresh herbs like rosemary and thyme are so perfect with the pumpkin flavor!
 The herbs were a little hard to find fresh in October, but are often available now in November for other fall meals.

 No need to sear the beef or vegetables

-One of the best parts about this recipe is that there’s no searing or saute-ing.
+One of the best parts about slow-roasting in the Dutch oven is that there’s no need to sear or saute.
 Simply chop the vegetables and layer them into the pot.
 I suggest placing the barley about halfway down in the mixture so that it doesn’t have a chance to dry out on the surface.
 Barley is amazingly absorbent and you want it to soak up all the great flavors during cooking.

 If you want to make this more of a soup than a stew, reduce the barley to ½ cup and have extra broth on hand in case it’s more solid after the long, slow baking than you want.